Chat with us, powered by LiveChat

 Can I take individual courses without enrolling in the certificate program?

 Yes.
-Students can take up to two courses (GMS6780 and/or GMS6781) in non-degree status before deciding to enroll in the certificate.
+Students can take up to two courses before deciding to enroll in the certificate.
 Please note the following:

-• Grades earned in non-degree status will appear on a student’s transcript but will only count toward a certificate or degree after the student is formally admitted to that program.
+• Grades earned while not enrolled in the certificate will appear on a student’s transcript, but will not count toward a certificate or degree until the student is specifically admitted to a certificate or degree program.

-• No more than 6 credits taken in non-degree status can be applied to the certificate later.
-This is an important point to note if you plan to enroll in the certificate later.
+• No more than six credits taken without being enrolled in the certificate can be applied to the certificate later.
+This is an important point to note if you plan to enroll in the certificate or a degree program later.

-• Credits earned in non-degree status can be applied later to the certificate only if the courses taken are required for the certificate (in this case, GMS6780 and/or GMS6781) and if students earn at least a “B” grade in those courses.
+• Credits earned while not enrolled in the certificate can be applied later to the certificate only if the courses taken are required for the certificate, and if students earn a B or higher in those courses.